 sed 's/:.*$//' /etc/passwd

-Find users with specific shell:
+Find users with a specific shell:

 sed -n '/\/bin\/bash$/p' /etc/passwd